omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 ## ERC20 and IMX balances

-Immutable X’s base token is Ethereum.
+ImmutableX’s base token is Ethereum.
 Once deposited onto the platform it exists in three different states:

-- **imx** - ETH deposited on Immutable X and is ready to be used to fill orders, trade, etc.
+- **imx** - ETH deposited on ImmutableX and is ready to be used to fill orders, trade, etc.
-- **Preparing withdrawal** - ETH that has started the withdrawal process from Immutable X. It must wait until the next published signature to the main chain before moving to the withdrawable state.
+- **Preparing withdrawal** - ETH that has started the withdrawal process from ImmutableX.
+It must wait until the next published signature to the main chain before moving to the withdrawable state.
 - **Withdrawable** - ETH that is now withdrawable to another address on the main chain.

 To retrieve a user’s balances use the following IMX client function: